Choose another country or region to see content specific to your location

 IPE Triple Line is part of a consortium led by Ramboll, for the ‘Infrastructure, sustainable growth and jobs’ lot of the EU’s major procurement framework for international development.
 The total size of programmes expected to be procured through this lot is €155m, with the lot covering Transport and Infrastructures, Digital technologies and services, Earth Observation, Urban Development and Cities, Sustainable Energy, Sustainable Waste management, Private Sector Development, Trade, and Employment creation.

-IPE Global will be conducting an evaluation of the Transformational Business Network’s business accelerator programme in Nairobi and Uganda on behalf of their funder, the Argidius Foundation.
-The evaluation will assess the effectiveness of TBN's intensive training, mentor networks, and investor networks on small and growing businesses’ ability to scale, increase their revenue, and raise additional capital.
+IPE Global conducted an evaluation of the Transformational Business Network’s business accelerator programme in Nairobi and Uganda on behalf of their funder, the Argidius Foundation.
+The evaluation assessed the effectiveness of TBN's intensive training, mentor networks, and investor networks on small and growing businesses’ ability to scale, increase their revenue, and raise additional capital.

 To formulate new and relevant policies, the Ministry of Industry, Government of Ethiopia has refocused its monitoring & evaluation capability to assess three policy tools aimed at encouraging greater productivity: kaizen, benchmarking and twinning, all of which have been adopted in recent years.
 IPE Global is conducting an in-depth study to review these productivity enhancing measures in Ethiopia.
 The main analytical focus of this policy-oriented review will be to assess how these tools work in practice and what results and achievements they have demonstrated.